-Regulated Contaminant Treatment Technique 2019 Typical Source of Contaminant Total Organic Carbon (ppm) The Total Organic Carbon (TOC) removal ratio is calculated as the ratio between the actual TOC removal and the TOC removal requirements.
+Regulated Contaminant Treatment Technique 2020 Typical Source of Contaminant Total Organic Carbon (ppm) The Total Organic Carbon (TOC) removal ratio is calculated as the ratio between the actual TOC removal and the TOC removal requirements.
 The TOC was measured each quarter and because the level was low, there is no TOC removal requirement Erosion of natural deposits

-Contaminant MCLG MCL Level Detected 2019 Source of Contamination Sodium (ppm) n/a n/a 6.37 Erosion of natural deposits
+2020 Special Monitoring Contaminant Test Date Unit MCLG MCL Highest Level Detected Source of Contaminant Sodium 3-10-2020 ppm n/a n/a 5.37 Erosion of natural deposits

-These tables are based on tests conducted by GLWA in the year 2019 or the most recent testing done within the last five calendar years.
+These tables are based on tests conducted by GLWA in the year 2020 or the most recent testing done within the last five calendar years.
 GLWA conducts tests throughout the year only tests that show the presence of a substance or require special monitoring are presented in these tables.
+The State allows us to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+All of the data is representative of the water quality, but some are more than one year old.